 It already operates in 23 US states, and if the federal legalization bill passes, the company is expected to grow a powerful national presence.

 Illinois-based Green Thumb Industries is another wellness-oriented cannabis company with a market cap of about $6.3 billion and seven brands under its banner.
 It also has retail stores/dispensaries under nine different brands, each with its own regional presence.

 Another Illinois-based cannabis company is Verano Holdings.
 With five consumer-use, two retail brands, 12 production and processing facilities, and 93 retail sites, Verano is one of the largest players in the US cannabis industry.
 It currently operates in 15 states.

 History Of Marijuana Stocks In Canada

-Marijuana – While not technically the newest asset class in Canada, it rose to prominence in 2018 when it was legalized by the federal government.
-Marijuana companies that had to follow stringent guidelines when it came to the cultivation, development, and distribution of even medical marijuana, finally got free rein.
+Marijuana – While not technically the newest asset class in Canada, it rose to prominence in 2018 when the federal government legalized it.
+Marijuana companies that had to follow stringent guidelines regarding the cultivation, development, and distribution of even medical marijuana finally got free rein.

 The stocks went through the roof within a year, but the hopeful speculation that triggered this rise soon turned to dismay as real-life logistics and distribution issues of legal cannabis products started arising, especially in the presence of the new, more emboldened black market.